-I am working on applications of signatures in machine learning with Dr Ben Graham and Dr Anastasia Papavasiliou.
+I was working on applications of signatures in machine learning with Dr Ben Graham and Dr Anastasia Papavasiliou.
 In the academic year 2016-2017 I was working at the Alan Turing Institute.

 Log signature calculations

 We have a python package, called iisignature, available on PyPI, which implements signature and log signature calculations reasonably efficiently.
 User documentation is here.
 The source code is here.
 The package is explained in this paper on arxiv.
 Some simple ideas used in the implementation of the signature parts are explained here.